Analogue Gravity: Phenomenological Applications of Analogue Models

 \subsection{Super-radiance}

-Another phenomena that has been (and is being) analyzed from the analogue gravity perspective is super-radiance.
+Another phenomenon that has been (and is being) analysed from the analogue gravity perspective is super-radiance.
 The rotational kinetic energy accumulated in a rotating black hole can be extracted from it by scattering into it waves of sufficiently low frequency and high angular momentum.
-In general, in order that the wave can extract rotational energy from the system it has to satisfy the condition
+In general, in order that the wave can extract rotational energy from the system, it has to satisfy the condition

 where $\Omega$ is the angular speed of the black hole at the event horizon and $m$ is the harmonic azimuthal number of the wave.
-This is a purely classical process first considered by Penrose \cite{Penrose:1969pc}.
-When dealing with quantum fields, as opposed to classical fields, this process can proceed spontaneously: Quantum mechanically, a rotating black hole will tend to radiate away all of its angular momentum, eventually approaching a non-rotating Schwarzschild black hole \cite{Zeldovich:1971,Zeldovich:1971t}.
+This is a purely classical process first considered by \citet{Penrose:1969pc}.
+When dealing with quantum fields, as opposed to classical fields, this process can proceed spontaneously.
+Quantum mechanically, a rotating black hole will tend to radiate away all of its angular momentum, eventually approaching a non-rotating Schwarzschild black hole \citep{Zeldovich:1971,Zeldovich:1971t}.
 This process is known as super-radiance.
-(The term super-radiance was already used in condensed matter to describe processes in which there was some coherent emission of radiation from an otherwise disordered system).
+(The term super-radiance was already used in condensed matter to describe processes in which there was some coherent emission of radiation from an otherwise disordered system.)

+Again, these processes have a purely kinematical origin, so they are perfectly suitable for being reproduced in an analogue model.
+Regarding these processes, the simplest geometry that one can reproduce, thinking of analogue models based on fluid flows, is that of the draining bathtub of Sect.~\ref{S:simple}.
+Of course, this metric does not exactly correspond to Kerr geometry, nor even to a section of it \citep{Visser:2004zs, Visser:2007fj}.
+However, it is \emph{qualitatively} similar.
+It can be used to simulate both Penrose's classical process and quantum super-radiance, as these effects do not depend on the specific multipole decomposition of Kerr's geometry, but only on its rotating character.